Hammatt Billings: Personal life and death

 Billings was married in 1841, or possibly later, to a Miss Sarah Mason in Roxbury.
 In 1852 he began construction of a family home, later known as The Eminence (1853, NRHP-listed), on land owned by his brother in Auburndale.
 According to the house's first occupant, Thomas Hall, Sarah Billings's mental health declined rapidly during construction, leading her to be committed to what is now McLean Hospital.
 In 1853, with the frame up and roof on, Billings abandoned the project and sold the house to Hall, who completed and occupied it.
 The ultimate fate of Sarah Billings is not known.
-About 1859 he married second to Phoebe Warren, though they were separated by the mid 1860s.
+About 1859 he married second to Phoebe Warren, though they were separated by the mid-1860s.
 He had no children by either wife.

-Though much less known than his work as architect or illustrated, Billings was also in his time well-known as a painter, mostly of landscapes and historical and biblical scenes.
+Though much less known than his work as architect or illustrator, Billings was also in his time well known as a painter, mostly of landscapes and historical and biblical scenes.
 In 1843 he joined the short-lived Boston Artists' Association, soon followed by Joseph.
 He was also a member of the New England Art Union and its successor, the Massachusetts Academy of Fine Arts.
 In 1867 he was one of a group of nine architects, led by Nathaniel Bradlee, which met to organize the Boston Society of Architects, though he did not become a member himself until later.

 Billings was modest and at times unconfident.
 At the beginning of his career he described himself as a man of "grand ideas with puny execution."
 In his lifetime he was recognized by most critics as a talented artist, some going so far as to compare him with Michelangelo, though others believed that by dividing his efforts he did not fully reach his potential.
 A close friend, Ednah Dow Littlehale Cheney, believed that because of "his pecuniary necessities" he "scattered his forces in many different and unworthy directions."
 The anonymous author of his obituary in the journal Old and New thought that "had he devoted himself from the start to any one specialty, his life would have been one of greater accomplishment...but the element of caprice in the selection of department and subject, while it demonstrated his wonderfully varied accomplishments, prevented what should have been the full results of so much decided genius."

 Billings died November 14, 1874, at the home of his brother Henry in New York City at the age of 56.